kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/03-managing-your-direct-debits/articles/04-why-did-my-direct-debit-fail/content.md

+# Managing your Direct Debits
-# Why did my Direct Debit fail?
+## Why did my Direct Debit fail?
 Your Direct Debit can fail for a number of reasons, most of the time we’ll be able to give you some information of what happened.
 You can find this by going to **Home** in your account and finding the failed transaction.

 Here’s some of the reasons your Direct Debit might have failed: